dnautiyal/MLOps4/week-8/README.md

 ## 📦 Deliverables

+- A screenshot of `docker ps`
-- A screenshot of kubectl dashboard
+- A screenshot of `minikube dashboard`
 - A screenshot of your deployment